 Range of High-quality Materials

 A broad product range should also be matched by a wide choice of optical materials.
 Different materials offer different properties and characteristics.
-So whatever your OEM manufacturing or optical component requirements, you’ll be able to source the product you required in an appropriate optical material.
+So whatever your requirements for OEM optics or other optical components, you’ll be able to source the product you required in an appropriate optical material.

 The more materials your optics company offers and can work with, the greater the fit in matching your requirements.